cassmastern/lers-sandbox/docs/jakarta-ee-azure.md

 ## Typical Components of a Java EE App on Azure

+A Java EE app on Azure will likely comprise multiple, layered components:

 | Layer / Module           | Purpose                                 | Azure Service Example                   | Example Technologies         |
 | -------------------------- | ----------------------------------------- | ----------------------------------------- | ------------------------------ |